-If you or a loved one has recently suffered a serious injury on another's property, you may be in need of a crash course on the premises liability laws in Alabama.
-Our Gadsden personal injury attorneys can help get you the necessary information and also help you determine if you should file a lawsuit for your suffering.
-Contact The Shelnutt Law Firm today so our attorneys can assist you in your case.
+If you or a loved one has recently suffered a serious injury on another’s property, you may be in need of a crash course on the premises liability laws in the southeast.
+Our personal injury attorneys can help get you the necessary information and also help you determine if you should file a lawsuit for your suffering.
+Contact Shelnutt & Varner today so our attorneys can assist you in your case.
 Call us at 256-547-4988.

 Premises Owners’ Responsibilities and Your Rights